Who Is Steve Spangler?

 He earned his credentials as a science author, teacher, professional speaker, toy designer and an Emmy award-winning television personality.
 But, he remains a big kid at heart as he teaches people how to launch potatoes, whip up the perfect batch of slime and turn an ordinary bottle of soda into an erupting geyser of fun.
 His best-selling science kits and educational toys help to get kids excited about science at home, and his recent appearances on a number of network television shows, including The Ellen DeGeneres Show, demonstrate his true passion for making learning fun.

 But Steve Spangler may be best known for teaching millions of people how to turn an ordinary bottle of soda into an erupting geyser of fun.
-His now famous Mentos Geyser Experiment became an Internet sensation in September of 2005 and spawned more than a thousand related exploding soda videos on sites like YouTube.com
+His now famous Mentos Geyser Experiment became an Internet sensation in September of 2005.
+Steve's catalog of 1,300 videos have more than 160 million views.
+Visit www.youtube.com/stevespanglerscience to see Steve in action.

 MEDIA REQUESTS - Please visit the Media Request page for scheduling inquiries.